Enigmatic-Smile/docs/stream/sdks/android/guide.md

 In order to be notified about different, useful events (a card was linked, card verification started, card verification failed and others) that happen during a verified enrollment process, we recommend using our [webhooks](/docs/stream/webhooks).

-If client side notifications are useful for your application, make sure to check our [SDK callbacks reference](../reference#callbacks) documentation.
+If client side notifications are useful for your application, make sure to check our SDK callbacks reference documentation.

 # Enroll and verify a card

-Call the [`start`](./reference#startcontext-context) function to open the UI and start a verified card enrollment process:
+Call the `Fidel.start` function to open the UI and start a verified card enrollment process:

 ```kotlin
 Fidel.start(context)